Butterflies for the Bays

 It is officially August.

-Monarch butterflies go through four life stages- egg, caterpillar (larva), chrysalis (pupa), and then, butterfly (adult).
-Caterpillars are very dependent on the plant milkweed, they feed on it before they enter the chrysalis stage.
-Milkweed is crucial for the butterfly life cycle, they cannot survive without it.
-Due to the decline in milkweed, as well as destruction of habitat, their species is classified as endangered.
+Monarchs go through four life stages - egg, caterpillar (larva), chrysalis (pupa), and adult butterfly.
+Caterpillars are very dependent on the plant milkweed, they feed on it almost exclusively before they enter the chrysalis stage.
+Maintaining healthy populations of milkweed is crucial for the species’ survival.
+Due to the decline in milkweed, as well as destruction of habitat, monarchs are classified as endangered.

-In mid July, we received some caterpillar larva at our Tiana Bayside Facility.
-We set up an area in our coastal gardens, specifically in our milkweed garden bed.
-We put a protective netting over the garden bed, to protect the caterpillar larva.
-As well as our outdoor habitat, we had an indoor enclosure full of pollinating plants and milkweed for the caterpillars.
-Thanks to our community members, we had extra milkweed plants donated, to provide these caterpillars with extra food.
+In mid July, we received some monarch caterpillars at our Tiana Bayside Facility.
+We set up an area in our coastal gardens, specifically in our milkweed garden bed, adding protective netting to protect the larvae from predation.
+We also set up an indoor enclosure, full of pollinating plants and milkweed for the caterpillars, which allowed more careful observation by our campers throughout the summer.
+Thanks to our community members, we had extra milkweed plants donated, to satisfy the appetites of our very hungry caterpillars!

-Throughout our summer at Tiana Bayside Facility, we have had our summer camps in session.
-Throughout our camps, we have had many opportunities to have our campers experience the Monarch butterfly life cycle hands on.
+This incredible opportunity allowed for the hands-on integration of the monarch lifecycle into our camp curriculum.
 Our campers were able to see the caterpillars eat, watch the chrysalis form, and see the butterflies emerge from their chrysalis.
-After the butterflies emerge, they spend one day drying their wings, and fueling up on nectar.
-When they are ready, we carefully set them free from their enclosures.
-Our campers had the opportunity to free the monarchs themselves with staff assistance, and watch them fly around and land from flower to flower.
+Campers and staff marveled as caterpillars molted (shed their skin) and built chrysalises.
+As each butterfly emerged, they spent one day drying their wings, and fueling up on nectar.
+When they were ready, we carefully set them free from their enclosures.
+Our campers had the opportunity to free the monarchs themselves, with staff assistance, and watch them fly around and land from flower to flower.

 Allowing someone to experience the beauty of nature hands on, leaves more of a lasting experience throughout one's life.
-I am very grateful that our campers were able to experience the circle of life of one of earth's very important species.
+I am very grateful that our campers were able to experience the circle of life for one of Earth's most beloved species.